polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 4. **Demo Video (Recommended):** Enhance your submission with a short demo video (5-10 minutes) showcasing your project's key features and functionality.
 Videos will help us priortise projects for evaluation.

-Please refer to the detailed [Submission Format](https://github.com/polymerdevs/PIT-Phase-1/blob/main/Participant%20Instructions/Submission%20Format.md) for comprehensive guidelines.
+Please refer to the detailed [Submission Format](https://github.com/polymerdevs/PIT-Phase-1/blob/main/Participant%20Instructions/Submission%20Format.md) for comprehensive guidelines before you submit your project [here](https://docs.google.com/forms/d/e/1FAIpQLSfRLX9lhmDrx4-QdyxOx8d5TtfdJmqhzSbecGaFFZxm_AZMqg/viewform?usp=sf_link).

 ### Judging criteria
 The PIT consists of a predefined [scoring rubric](https://github.com/polymerdevs/PIT-Phase-1/blob/main/Participant%20Instructions/Judging%20Criteria.md#scoring-rubric) to provide transparency and fairness in evaluating contributions across a spectrum of activities, from dApp development to protocol implementation and beyond.
 This rubric not only sets clear expectations but also guides participants towards contributing high-quality work that advances the Polymer ecosystem.